hanwenzhang123/fullstack-note/03-note/README.md

 `JSON.stringify()` to convert a JavaScript object into a JSON string
 - `const jsonData = JSON.stringify(obj);`

+Limitation: we cannot copy the functions that are available in the target objects

 #### Fetch API
 ```js
 fetch('http://example.com/movies.json')